gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 ## Troubleshooting

+Sometimes things don't go as expected in a merge request, here are some troubleshooting steps.

-### Merge Request cannot retrieve the pipeline status
+### Merge request cannot retrieve the pipeline status

+This can occur for one of two reasons:

+* Sidekiq doesn't pick up the changes fast enough
+* Because of the bug described in [#41545](https://gitlab.com/gitlab-org/gitlab-ce/issues/41545)

+#### Sidekiq

+Sidekiq didn't process the CI state change fast enough.
+Please wait a few seconds and the status will update automatically.

+#### Bug

 Merge Request pipeline statuses can't be retrieved when the following occurs: